leisa218/final-map/README.md

 ## Important
 CORS Policy Errow
 Do get data from the Weather API you will need to enable a browser Plugin to avoid CORS Error on request.
-For Chrome you can find it here: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi For Firefox you find it here: https://addons.mozilla.org/de/firefox/addon/cors-everywhere/
+For Chrome you can find it [here] (https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) For Firefox you find it [here] (https://addons.mozilla.org/de/firefox/addon/cors-everywhere/)

 ## Credits